LUCAS® Aerobic wastewater treatment

 Energy-Efficient Nutrient Removal

-Smaller tank volumes translate into lower construction and infrastructure expenses. -
+Smaller tank volumes (20% less volume) translate into lower construction infrastructure expenses (35% less civil costs).-

-Natural granule formation eliminates the requirement for external biomass seeding. -
+Natural granule formation eliminates the requirement for external biomass seeding.
+Standard Biological Start-Up Time

 Frequently asked questions